-Omnicap Group LLC ("Omnicap") has acted as independent registered municipal advisor to the Commonwealth in conjunction with the issuance of the Bonds.
-Omnicap is not obligated to undertake, and has not undertaken, either to make an independent verification of or to assume responsibility for, the accuracy, completeness, or fairness of the information contained in this Official Statement and the appendices hereto.
+PFM Financial Advisors LLC ("PFM") serves as financial advisor to the Commonwealth for debt management and other financial matters.
+PFM has acted as independent financial advisor to the Commonwealth with respect to the Bonds.
+PFM is not obligated to undertake, and has not undertaken, either to make an independent verification of or to assume responsibility for, the accuracy, completeness, or fairness of the information contained in this Official Statement and the appendices hereto.
+PFM is an independent financial advisory firm and is not engaged in the business of underwriting, trading or distributing securities.